Article

 Pensions are often a highly effective means of investing for retirement owing to the tax relief on contributions.

-It’s sad, though, that so many aren't aware of pension tax relief, the substantial boost to the payments you make into your pension.
+It’s unfortunate that many people aren't fully aware of this extra helping hand.
 Almost everyone includes a comfortable retirement as one of their financial goals so countless people are missing out.

 It can have a considerable impact on the size of your retirement funds and the income you’re paid.
 What’s more, it doesn’t matter if you’re not earning or paying tax.
-If you are a UK resident and under 75, you can still receive some tax relief on pension contributions.
+If you are a UK resident and under 75, you can still receive a limited boost to your pension contributions.

 How pension tax relief works in the UK

-For example, an investor can claim tax relief on their pension by contributing £8,000 into their SIPP and £2,000 is claimed back from HMRC by the pension provider.
-A higher rate taxpayer could claim back up to a further 20% via their tax return, reducing the overall cost of the contribution to as little as £6,000.
+For example, if an investor contributes £8,000 to their SIPP, tax relief is applied at 20% and £10,000 ends up available for investment once £2,000 is collected from HMRC by the pension provider.
+A higher rate taxpayer could claim back up to a extra 20% via their tax return, reducing the overall cost of the contribution to as little as £6,000.
 In the same instance, additional rate taxpayers could claim back up to a further 25% making the cost just £5,500 for a £10,000 contribution.

 That’s a huge boost to your money right away, and an uplift that would otherwise only come with lots of risk or plenty of time in the market.
 You can find out more about how a SIPP works here.

-Please note that for workplace pensions offering ‘salary sacrifice’ or ‘net pay’ arrangements, all the tax relief, including higher and additional rates, is automatic.
+Please note that for workplace pensions offering ‘salary sacrifice’ or ‘net pay’ arrangements, receive all tax relief automatically, including higher and additional rates, is automatic.
 That’s because it has the effect of reducing salary, with the specified amount of pay diverted into a pension instead.
 Similarly, with defined benefits schemes such as final salary pensions there is usually no relief to be claimed because personal contributions are made to the scheme from gross rather than net pay.

 Pension contribution rules